nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 35 - The Tear.md

 - **Key Event:** A massive pulse of violet energy discharges from the hull as the ship enters the "Tear," incinerating the Hunters clinging to the exterior and vaporizing the nearest Needle-Ships.

-  - _Character Defining Moment:_ **Angelica Vance** — Experiences the sensation of existing in two places at once as the bow enters hyperspace while the stern remains in real space.
+  - _Character Defining Moment:_ **Angelica Ward** — Experiences the sensation of existing in two places at once as the bow enters hyperspace while the stern remains in real space.
-  - _Key Dialog:_ **Angelica Vance:** "Punch it!"
+  - _Key Dialog:_ **Angelica Ward:** "Punch it!"
   - _Key Dialog:_ **AI:** "Containment coils at 100%.
 Reality threshold reached."

 - **Key Event:** The Tear opens—a jagged wound in reality that is blinding and white—defying all known laws of physics.

-  - _Character Defining Moment:_ **Angelica Vance** — Commits the ship to the void, driving them "off the cliff" without looking back.
+  - _Character Defining Moment:_ **Angelica Ward** — Commits the ship to the void, driving them "off the cliff" without looking back.
-  - _Key Dialog:_ **Angelica Vance:** "We are leaving the map.
+  - _Key Dialog:_ **Angelica Ward:** "We are leaving the map.
 We are falling off the edge of the world."
     Riverside

 _Copy this template for each scene.
 Add or remove scenes and events as needed._